Land types of Queensland definitions

 Native and naturalised exotic grass species that are perennial, palatable, and productive plants (3Ps).
 Preferred species usually decline under persistent heavy grazing.

-A regional ecosystem is a vegetation community in a bioregion that is consistently associated with a particular combination of geology, landform and soil (Sattler and Williams 1999).
+A regional ecosystem is a vegetation community in a bioregion that is consistently associated with a particular combination of geology, landform and soil.
 Updated regional ecosystem descriptions are maintained in the Regional Ecosystem Description Database.